Do you want to start drawing, but are not sure how to begin?

 Yes, it takes time and practice to get better at drawing, but if you are willing to put in the effort, you can definitely learn how to start drawing.

 Choose your subject matter

 There is an infinite amount of subject matter you can choose from for your drawing.
 You can draw from your imagination, or from a real object, in real life.

 A very good subject matter to start with is copying a drawing from a master artist like Da Vinci or Michelangelo.
 This exercise gives you a good understanding of the language or drawing and will give you insight into what and how the artist sees.

-By looking at the master’s drawings, you get a good sense of how they use lines in their works and how they create shadows and texture.
+By looking at the master’s drawings, you get a good sense of how they use lines in their works and how they create shadows and textures.

 I often find that drawing from real life can be very exciting.
-Take your sketchbook with you wherever you go and some time drawing outdoors.
-Whether you are waiting in a queue, or sitting on a bench you will find some lovely subject matter to inspire you.
+Take your sketchbook with you wherever you go and sometimes draw outdoors.
+Whether you are waiting in a queue or sitting on a bench you will find some lovely subject matter to inspire you.

-If you are stuck for ideas you can follow an art challenge and get prompts to help inspire your drawings.
+If you are stuck on ideas you can follow an art challenge and get prompts to help inspire your drawings.

 “Drawing is an incredibly therapeutic activity which has huge benefits in managing anxiety, stress, and depression.
 Whatever your reason is, it is an excellent way to start your creative journey..”